medusajs/medusa/www/docs/content/admin/configuration.md

 You can add the following options to the `medusa-admin build` command:

 - `--deployment`: a boolean value indicating that the build should be ready for deployment.
 When this option is added, options are not loaded from `medusa-config.js` anymore, and it means the admin will be built to be hosted on an external host.
+This also means that the backend URL is loaded from the `MEDUSA_ADMIN_BACKEND_URL` environment variable.
 For example, `medusa-admin build --deployment`.
-- `--backend` or `-b`: a string specifying the URL of the Medusa backend.
-This can be useful with the `--deployment` option.
-The default here is the value of the environment variable `MEDUSA_ADMIN_BACKEND_URL`.
-For example, `medusa-admin build --deployment --backend example.com`
-- `--out-dir` or `-o`: a string specifying a custom path to output the build files to.
-By default, it will be the `build` directory.
-For example, `medusa-admin --deployment --out-dir public`.
-- `--include` or `-i`: a list of strings of paths to files you want to include in the build output.
-It can be useful if you want to inject files that are relevant to your external hosting, such as adding a `200.html` file that is needed for redirects on Surge.
-For example, `medusa-admin --deployment --include 200.html`
-- `--include-dist` or `-d`: a string specifying the path to copy the files specified in `--include` to.
-By default, the files are copied to the root of the build directory.
-You can use this option to change that.
-For example, `medusa-admin --deployment --include 200.html --include-dist static`.

 ### Dev Command Options